Things I've learnt bumbling about in animation and Motion Graphics

-For those folks new to the industry or mid-transition or just keen get more engaged with the Creative Industry, I've collated some of the things I've learnt into a pretty exhaustive list of resources.
-If there's important points I'm missing, let me know!
+For those folks new to the industry or mid-transition or just keen get more engaged with the Creative Industry, I've collated some of the things I've learnt into a list of resources below.

 This is far from comprehensive.
 It started as email to send to my students once they finished their studies but it has continued to grow and evolve from there.